pgrok/pgrok/docs/dev/local_development.md

 - The web, proxy and SSHD servers of the pgrokd are started
 - No need to access the Vite server for the pgrokd web app as all requests to it are proxyed by the pgrokd web server
 - A [mock OIDC server](../../integration-tests/oidc-server/) is started for your convenience

+> [!NOTE]
+> If you change any Go source or web asset, rerun `moon run pgrok:dev` to rebuild and restart the servers.